Duccioo/CACCA/README.md

 ---

+## 🚧 Important disclaimer! 🚧
+This repo is still in active development, so some things might change over time, including the project name! 💡✨ Just a heads up: there may be some adjustments, improvements, or modifications, but the spirit remains the same.
+We're excited to see how this creation evolves! 🚀😉

 Welcome to the CACCA 💩 project!

 🧪✨ This isn't just any autoencoder.
 It's a **Conditional Autoencoder** specifically designed to learn powerful embeddings of chemical structures (SMILES) from the ZINC dataset.